Ghost Lights

 quiet as moth wings,

-drifts along the ordinary walls,
+drifts along the walls,

 feeling for the light.